Scotland is probably Europe’s top wildlife watching destination.

 The farmland and mudflats on the Solway shore are full of birds in winter, including barnacle geese, pink footed geese, pintails and birds of prey.
 In spring, see lapwings, curlew and snipe display on the wet meadows and marsh.

 This is the most southerly point in Scotland.
 Excellent views from the cliffs over the Solway Firth and Irish Sea to the Isle of Man.
 Thousands of breeding seabirds.
 Best time to visit is April to July.
 Open at all times.

 Bowhill Country Park - Situated in the ancient Ettrick forest near Selkirk and home of the Duke and Duchess of Buccleuch.
 Covers upland, moorland and water habitats.
 Woodland and lochside trails and Ranger led walks.

 Philiphaugh Estate & Salmon Viewing Centre near Selkirk.
 Provides a fish-eye view of the river from the perspective of the Atlantic salmon.
 Live and archive underwater camera footage.
 Interactive displays.
 Best time to see salmon leaping is August to November.
 Restaurant, estate walks to spot badger, foxes, roe deer, bats weasels, owls and lots more.

 The spectacular coastline at St Abbs has been formed by the power of volcanoes and the force of the stormy seas.
 This has created a dramatic piece of coast which provides something interesting to see at all times of the year…nesting birds in early summer, wild flowers in high summer, butterflies in August and of course a stream of migrating birds from Autumn to Spring.
-The area is managed by the National Trust who provide guided walks from their Nature centre at Northfield Farm.
+The area is managed by the National Trust for Scotland who provide guided walks from their Nature centre at Northfield Farm.
 Open all year.